pudly/schmopera-hugo/content/articles/the-angel-speaks.md

 Also on the programme was the latest from Huizinga, _Annunciation_.
 It's a piece inspired by Rilke's poem _Verkündigung_, presented as a work-in-progress for two singers (the deft Jesse Blumberg and Mireille Asselin), contemporary dancer (Gledhill), and baroque ensemble.
 Opera Atelier Co-Artistic Director and stage director Marshall Pynkoski briefed us on the plans for _Annunciation_, teasing us with ideas of expanding it into a dramatic cantata, or even a one-act opera.

 I found _Annunciation_ to be less compelling than Huizinga's _Inception_, but with exciting roots for the work's future growth.
-Rilke's mystic, imaginative text gets a "loose, expressionistic" treatment from Pynkoski
+Rilke's mystic, imaginative text gets a "loose, expressionistic" treatment from Pynkoski.
+We watch as the angel Gabriel (Blumberg) sees the Virgin (Asselin), and experiences his "confusion, disorientation and gradual recognition of his mission".
+It's a story that's imaginatively vague, and I thought it was brilliantly programmed to precede Purcell's _The Blessed Virgin's Expostulation_; the two pieces, both featuring Asselin in the same character, work symbiotically

 *
 * similar programme to _Harmonia Sacra_ from last year, plus latest commission by Edwin Huizinga, _Annunciation_